rerun-io/rerun-docs/docs/howto/ros2-nav-turtlebot.md

 is split out into a separate [rerun/examples/python/ros/rerun_urdf.py](https://github.com/rerun-io/rerun/blob/main/examples/python/ros/rerun_urdf.py) helper.

-Loading the URDF from the `/robot_description` topic is relatively straight-forward since we use [yourdfpy](https://github.com/clemense/yourdfpy) library to do the heavy-lifting.
+Loading the URDF from the `/robot_description` topic is relatively straightforward since we use [yourdfpy](https://github.com/clemense/yourdfpy) library to do the heavy lifting.
 The main complication is that the actual mesh resources in that URDF need to be located via `ament`.
-Fortunately `yourdfpy` accepts a filename handler, which we shim together with a minimal usage of ament `get_package_share_directory`.
+Fortunately, `yourdfpy` accepts a filename handler, which we shim together with ament `get_package_share_directory`.
 ```
 def ament_locate_package(fname: str) -> str:
     """Helper to locate urdf resources via ament."""